Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 You keep putting it back on me here on the Taunasi Coach Show.

+You are one of the most influential public intellectuals in the country.
 I know you don't like to think of politics as a thing you do, but it is a thing you do.

+What then should we do?
 As bad as you know this can get, and given that you are not a hopeless person

+I think that really depends on what your role is.
 I don't have a great overarching theory for what everybody needs to do because I think we all have different positions.

-You know, I know what my role is, and I do see myself as part of politics, by the way.
+You know, I know what my role is.
+And I do see myself as part of politics, by the way.

+Yeah.
 You know, and I think that's a very, very important way of answering the question.

 You know, I've said many times in the course of this interview, I see myself as a writer.
+I see myself as a journalist.

 I see

 myself as someone for whom it's very, very important to state the truth plainly and to clarify things as best I can.
+I'm not a strategist for the party.

 And I've tried to, as you raised in that Barack Obama piece, I've tried to respect the difference.
+I guess I'm not pushing you to be a political strategist, right?

-I think that for me, something you see me doing right here, something I think people are reacting to me doing is saying, that something about knowing that this much of the country is, you know, on the wrong side of what my line would have been.
+I think that for me, something you see me doing right here, something I think people are reacting to me doing is saying that something about knowing that this much of the country is, you know, on the wrong side of what my line would have been.

 Right.

 Knowing that what Kirk was doing, what people like him were doing, was working, that that imposes a set of questions upon us that need to be answered.
+Right.

 The thing I'm struggling with in this conversation and even in that question is the fact that there are things that you yourself have actually advocated for that had they been done, we would be having a very different conversation.

 I think I want it to not be close.
+You said what?
+I want it to not be close.

 Oh, you want, oh, see, I mean, you will call this my fatalism, but I am not surprised.
+I think it's going to be closed.

+I think it'll be closed for a very, very long time.
 I would like for it to be less closed too.

 But do you think that's within our power or not really?

+Listen, I have a friend, and I'm not going to out him.
 He's a mutual friend of ours, who always says, this is the best set of white folks we have ever had in the entire history of Black America.

 This is the most woke.
+This is the least racist.

 This is the most aware group that we have had.
+You know what I mean?
+Like, for us.

-and for those of us who ground ourselves in
+And for those of us who ground ourselves in

 a larger tradition, this is not close.

-Like this is a, you know, a remarkable, remarkable time, you know, in terms of our freedom, you know, as writers and journalists to speak to people, in terms of the amount of people who are empowered and have some amount of privilege and could just look away and are not looking away.
+Like, this is a, you know, remarkable, remarkable time, you know, in terms of our freedom, you know, as writers and journalists to speak to people in terms of the amount of people who are

 it's not a great time politically.
+You understand what I'm saying?
+But it's just,

 it's not the worst either.
+No, it's not.

+It's not the worst, you know?
 All right, then, I think always our final question.
+What are three books you'd recommend to the audience?

 So the first book is a book called The Brothers by Stephen Kinzer, which is a joint biography of Alan Dulles and John Foster Dulles, and how incredibly one was head of the State Department, the other was head of the CIA, and how they worked to overthrow multiple countries during Eisenhower's time.

-And it's helping me answer some questions about the role of America in the broader world.
+It's just an incredible, mind-boggling book, and it's helping me answer some questions about the role of America in the broader world.

-Uh, is uh Race and Reunion by David Blight, which I think is just essential because it shows how a country forgets and forgets in service of a politic that I would say is problematic.
+The second one is an oldie but goodie, which I've reached for before I wrote my piece, Is Race and Reunion by David Blight, which I think is just essential because it shows how a country forgets and forgets in service of a politic that I would say is problematic.

-Honestly, curse, man, thank you very much.
+Honesty Coach, man, thank you very much.
+I appreciate it.

+Thank you, Ezra.
 I appreciate it too.

+Original music by Amin Sahuta and Pat McCusker.
 Audience strategy by Christina Simuluski and Shannon Busta.